Do you like good music? Reggae, specifically? Do you live in Mexico City? Then may I suggest seeing Hollie Cook this Thursday, May 10.

 The band left the darkened stage and returned shortly for a second encore.
 They carried no other instruments besides drums.
 Byrne spoke again, saying that they’d play a song written by a friend with lyrics adapted to Mexico.
 (Setlist.com tells me it was “Hell You Talmbout” by Janelle Monáe.)

-The chant-like song was in Spanish, beginning with repetitions of “Cuarenta y tres” (43), referring to the 43 students who disappeared from the small town Ayotzinapa in 2014, a still-unresolved crime widely believed in Mexico to have been committed or at least approved by the government.
+The chant-like song was in Spanish, beginning with repetitions of “Cuarenta y tres” (43), referring to the 43 students who disappeared from the small town Ayotzinapa in 2014, a still-unresolved crime widely believed to have been committed or at least approved by the government.

 The chant then became “Diga su nombre, diga su nombre!”
 (Say his name, say his name!), and individual singers responded by calling out names, obviously those of the missing 43 students.